aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories

-1. [x] It&#39;s a place where you can store your code, your files, and each file&#39;s revision history.
+1. [x] It's a place where you can store your code, your files, and each file's revision history.
-1. [ ] It&#39;s a place where you can store your Docker images or NPM packages.
+1. [ ] It's a place where you can store your Docker images or NPM packages.
-1. [ ] It&#39;s a visual code editor that allows you to edit your source code in the browser.
+1. [ ] It's a visual code editor that allows you to edit your source code in the browser.
 1. [ ] A repository in GitHub is a chat room where developers can discuss code-related issues.

 ### What is a git commit?